Shelter From The Storm: The Story of New Zealand’s Backcountry Huts

 While guidebooks quickly become dated, Shelter from the Storm has enduring value.
 It is a timeless history and rich panorama of NZ hut culture, and an essential guide to understanding the context within which it developed.

-Click here if you want to continue reading a longer version of this review, part two summarizes some of the key themes and stories elaborated in this outstanding book.
+Click here if you want to continue reading a longer version of this review, which summarizes some of the key themes and stories elaborated in this outstanding book.